Pete1001/interrogation-script/README.md

 - **Connection Errors**:
   If you encounter connection issues, check the following:
-  - Ensure that the network switches are reachable (e.g., via `ping`).
+  - Ensure that the network devices are reachable (e.g., via `ping`).
-  - Verify that the SSH service is enabled on the switches.
+  - Verify that the SSH service is enabled on the devices.
   - Double-check the credentials being entered.

 - **Command Errors**:
   If specific commands fail, it may be due to the privilege level or syntax issues.
-Ensure that the user has sufficient privileges to execute the commands on the switch.
+Ensure that the user has sufficient privileges to execute the commands on the device.

 - **Logging**:
   Review the individual `{host}_session.log` files for detailed error messages or connection issues.